What are the dates of the STARS program?

 Where will I be working?

-You will be assigned to a campus based on the selection of your mentor.
-You could be working at the Donald Danforth Plant Science Center, Saint Louis University, Solae, Washington University in St. Louis, or the University of Missouri-St. Louis.
-You will be at UMSL two mornings a week and the rest of the week at whatever campus or institution you have been assigned to.
+You will be working at the location of your assigned mentor.
+You will be at UMSL Monday and Wednesday mornings and lunch.
+The remainder of the week at whatever campus or institution you have been assigned to.

 What areas of science are represented?

-More than 60 scientists who work in fields such as biology, chemistry, computer science, earth science, engineering, environmental science, mathematics, medicine, physics, and psychology act as mentors.
+Scientists who work in the fields of biology, chemistry, computer science, earth science, engineering, environmental science, medicine, psychology, and public health act as research mentors.